 A-1.16 Check all the fastening bolts and screws, and make sure that they are tight.

 A-1.17 Inspect the brake pedals and clutch pedal for free travel and smooth operation.
 Adjust if necessary.

-(Warning: make sure to adjust both brake pedals equally when being locked together.
-Incorrect/unequal adjustments of brake pedals can cause the tractor to swerve/roll-over)
+Warning: make sure to adjust both brake pedals equally when being locked together.
+Incorrect/unequal adjustments of brake pedals can cause the tractor to swerve/roll-over.

-A-1.18 Start the engine and ensure that,
+A-1.18 Start the engine and ensure that:

 the engine runs smoothly without knocking and abnormal noise;